ericgj/todoer/README.markdown

     - [Tue Sep 20 14:15:38 EDT 2011] personal, start the great american novel
     + [Tue Sep 20 14:15:39 EDT 2011] personal, start the great american novel tomorrow

-Of course for total flexibility you could just use sed to edit the file in-place, too.
+Of course for total flexibility (and nerdity) you could just use sed to edit the file in-place, too.

 ### Ruby for display